 As a yoga teacher and yoga therapist, one of the things I see most is that people are in a chronic state of doing.
 It can be challenging to realize that non-doing is equally as important as doing.
 Non-doing is a space of consciousness where you are present for what is happening now.
-Yoga Nidra is a wonderful practice that can help prepare the body and mind for the ultimate space of non-doing.
+Guided Deep Relaxation is a wonderful practice that can help prepare the body and mind for the ultimate space of non-doing.

 These sessions begin with mindful gentle movement, which helps to get your energy flowing more fluidly so the physical body can be more comfortable in the stillness that will follow.
-You will then lay comfortably on your yoga mat (you also have the option to sit in a chair), with as much or as little prop support as you like for the practice of Yoga Nidra.
+You will then lay comfortably on your yoga mat (you also have the option to sit in a chair), with as much or as little prop support as you like.

 Join me for this monthly workshop to help create balance in your being.